lumontec/lsmtrace/README.md

 # lsmtrace

-Trace all lsm hooks touched by executable
+Trace all lsm hooks touched by executable.

+Have a look at my **[blog post](https://lumontec.com/1-building-a-security-tracing)** to find out more.

 ## Requirements